How Much Does YouTube Pay You for 1 Million Views? (YouTube Earnings)

 Definition of CPM

-CPM stands for “cost per mille,” which translates to the cost per thousand views.
-It represents the amount of money advertisers are willing to pay for a thousand ad impressions on YouTube.
+CPM stands for “cost per mille,” which means the cost per thousand views.
+It refers to the amount of money advertisers are willing to pay for a thousand ad impressions on YouTube.

 Average CPM Rates